Prevention Partnerships Program 2019–2021

 Wyndham City Council

-This project – 'Safer inclusion: reducing gambling harm for older people in Wyndham' – aims to increase understanding among professionals and volunteers providing social activities for older people in Wyndham of the causes, risks and signs of gambling harm.
+This project – 'Stepping out!
+Building stronger social connections for older people, free from gambling harm' – aims to increase understanding among professionals and volunteers providing social activities for older people in Wyndham of the causes, risks and signs of gambling harm.
 The project seeks to address the challenge of gaming venues being the ‘default’ location for many social inclusion activities aimed at older people.
 Find out more at Wyndham City Council.